adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 This forced abstraction, over-thought and over-engineered code manifests itself in visual and atomic classes.
 We know how painful they can be because we discussed them thoroughly in the previous chapter about [semantics](/chapters/semantics/).
 But let's talk more about reuse.

-## But what if we did want to reuse a style?
+## How can we reuse a style?

-If we do want to reuse a style we can use comma-delimitted selectors inside a well-named file.
+If we want to reuse a style we can use comma-delimitted selectors inside a well-named file.
 For example, if multiple elements need red text, we could do this:

 	/* colours.css */